mcc-us/ea/_questions/q6-filing-status.md

 A. The taxpayer receives interest income of $2,000. wrong
 B. The taxpayer receives prize winnings from a sweepstakes.
 C. The taxpayer has a health savings account through their employer.
-D. **The taxpayer received advance payments of the Premium Tax Credit. correct**
+D. The taxpayer received advance payments of the Premium Tax Credit.

 Study Unit 1: Preliminary Work with Taxpayer Data covers the information for this question.